ripcdoc/virtualmin-domains-expiry-monitor/README.md

 3. **Logging Setup:**

 Configures a logger that writes messages to a log file (`webmin_domains.log`) with rotating capabilities to avoid excessive growth of log files.
+All events and errors are logged in a rotating log file for easy monitoring and troubleshooting.

 4. **Maintain Master List of Domains**